 Because it is framework agnostic (providing opportunities to optimize at the graph level), nGraph can do the heavy lifting required by many popular workloads without any additional effort of the framework user.
 Optimizations that were previously available only after careful integration of a kernel or hardware-specific library are exposed via the Core graph construction API

-While a Deep Learning framework is ultimately meant for end use by data scientists, or for deployment in cloud container environments, nGraph Core ops and the nGraph C++ Library are designed for framework builders themselves.
-We invite anyone working on new and novel frameworks or neural network designs to explore our highly-modularized stack of components that can be implemented or integrated in countless ways.
+While a Deep Learning framework is ultimately meant for end-use by data scientists, or for deployment in cloud container environments, nGraph’s Core ops are designed for framework builders themselves.
+We invite anyone working on new and novel frameworks or neural network designs to explore our highly-modularized stack of components.